CARMAT Provides an Update on the Ongoing Receivership Procedure

 Regulatory News:

-CARMAT (FR0010907956, ALCAR), designer and developer of the world's most advanced total artificial heart, aiming to provide a therapeutic alternative for people suffering from advanced biventricular heart failure (the "Company" or "CARMAT"), today provides an update on the ongoing receivership procedure and announces the suspension of trading in CARMAT shares, starting September 25, 2025, before stock market opening, ahead of the court hearing scheduled on September 30, 2025.
+CARMAT (FR0010907956, ALCAR), designer and developer of the world's most advanced total artificial heart, aiming to provide a therapeutic alternative for people suffering from advanced biventricular heart failure (the "Company" or "CARMAT"), today provides an update on the ongoing receivership procedure.

 Update on the ongoing receivership procedure